geduldig/TwitterAPI/sphinx/authentication.rst

 Proxy Server Authentication
 ---------------------------

 If you are behind a firewall, you may also need to authenticate with a web proxy server in order to reach Twitter's servers.
-For this situation you include an additional argument in the above examples:
+For this situation you include an additional argument in the initializer:

 .. code-block:: python